 Registered Republicans elect state party members by county or by district in the primary election in which a governor is to be elected.

 State party members and County Chairman serve on the state party and elect a Chairman and Vice Chairman to a four-year term.
-State party members also elect a National Committeeman and National Committeewoman to represent Pennsylvania, along with the Chairman, on the Republican National Committee to elect a National Chairman.
+State party members also elect a National Committeeman and National Committeewoman to represent Pennsylvania, along with the Chairman, on the Republican National Committee.

 Learn More About Our Party